 2) If you’re traveling in crappy weather.

 Why: These are beach towns and many businesses are seasonal.
-If you’re traveling Italy in cold weather, especially January, February and March there are better places to go (email me for a list).
+If you’re traveling Italy in cold weather, especially January, February, and March, there are better places to go.
 I even argue that Christmas would be better spent in the city or in the mountains — not the Cinque Terre.
-November and early spring could be be wet and cold, but if you’re there for serious hiking then it could be the perfect time for you.
+November and early spring could be wet and cold, but if you’re there for serious hiking then it could be the perfect time for you.

 3) If you’re expecting a quiet fishing village.